coneycode/flask-mongo/README.md

-A Flask Tumblelog
+A Flask + mongodb DEMO
 =================

-The source code for the [Write a Tumblelog Application with Flask and MongoEngine](http://docs.mongodb.org/manual/tutorial/write-a-tumblelog-application-with-flask-mongoengine/) tutorial.
+This demo developed under the source code of  [Write a Tumblelog Application with Flask and MongoEngine](http://docs.mongodb.org/manual/tutorial/write-a-tumblelog-application-with-flask-mongoengine/) tutorial.

 Installation